 Following the partition of the Indian Subcontinent, the Mayo School underwent many changes.
 From 1956 to 1958 the Mayo School went through a process of restructuring by the Government of Pakistan to become the National College of Arts.
-Professor Mark Ritter Sponenburg (1916-2012), a graduate of the prestigious Cranbrook Academy of Art, Michigan, and the L' Ecole des Beaux Arts Paris, was given charge as Principal.
+Professor Mark Ritter Sponenburg (1916-2012), a graduate of the prestigious Cranbrook Academy of Art, Michigan, and the L'Ecole des Beaux Arts Paris, was given charge as Principal.
 A celebrated artist, well versed in American and European art and design education, Sponenburgh introduced the modernized curriculum which is the root of National College of Arts even today.
 He encouraged an understanding and exploration of indigenous craft and culture.
 The exhibition 'Folk Arts of Swat' based on research in Swat, in collaboration with NCA students, is still on display at the Lahore Museum.

 The departments of Fine Arts, Design and Architecture were established in 1958 and the Mayo School was finally transferred to the Ministry of Education.
 The College was sanctioned a Board of Governors as recognition of its superior quality of education.
 The new breed of artists, designers and architects filled many professionals.
 A new policy introduced in 1972 recognized the achievements of the College and further planned its development as a center of excellence in the arts.
-A unique measure of autonomy. under the Federal Government, was ensured from this point on.
+A unique measure of autonomy, under the Federal Government, was ensured from this point on.
 In 1985 the College was granted a degree awarding status.
 This also empowered the NCA to institute graduate programmes in the field of Visual Arts and Interior Design (1999), Multimedia Arts (2001) and Communication and Cultural Studies (2005).
 The College offers MA degrees in Visual Art, Interior Design and Multimedia Design and an MPhil leading to PhD in Communication and Cultural Studies.
-The departments of Musicology.
-Film & Television were established a few years later, along with the Center for Conservation and Cultural Heritage Management.
+The departments of Musicology, Film & Television were established a few years later, along with the Center for Conservation and Cultural Heritage Management.
 The Research and Publication Center was established in 1999, and has produced milestone publications on history, art, and the social sciences.
 A project for the restoration and conservation of the archival records of Mayo School of Arts was also initiated under this center.
-The NCA Archives is considered an essential resource for research on art history and the history of art. craft, design and architecture of Pakistan and pre-partition Puniab.
+The NCA Archives is considered an essential resource for research on art history and the history of art, craft, design and architecture of Pakistan and pre-partition Punjab.

-The National College of Arts successfully transitioned from Annual System to Semester System in 2020 with all Degree Programme courses and structures approved from the Academic Committee of the Board of Governors NCA.
-Now in 2021, NCA has achieved another milestone of being a Federal Chartered Institute which has elevated its status as a unique institution in the field of Art and Design.
-It is indeed a moment of pride for the National College of Arts that it has gained the status of a chartered institute which certainly expanded its outreach and also the infrastructure that is an achievement in itself.
-We hope that the coming year brings more seminal prospects to fruition taking NCA to new heights for the times to come.
+The National College of Arts successfully transitioned from an Annual System to Semester System in 2020 with all Degree Programme courses and structures approved from the Academic Committee of the Board of Governors NCA with promulgation of NCA Act 2021.
+NCA has achieved another milestone of being a Federal Chartered Institute which has elevated its status as a unique institution in the field of Art and Design.
+It is indeed a moment of pride for the National College of Arts that it has gained the status of a Chartered Institute.
+Since then NCA has continued to expand its outreach and infrastructure.